 Changes to the applied-for string (see Recommendation 20.8 below)

-In the 2012 round, public comment was not required for certain types of application changes.
-The Working Group believes that public comment continues to be unnecessary for these types of changes in subsequent rounds.
+In the 2012 round, an operational comment period was not required for certain types of application changes.
+The Working Group believes that an operational comment period continues to be unnecessary for these types of changes in subsequent rounds.

-Implementation Guidance 20.5: Community members should have the option of being notified if an applicant submits an application change request that requires a public comment period to be opened at the commencement of that public comment period.
+Implementation Guidance 20.5: Community members should have the option of being notified if an applicant submits an application change request that requires an operational comment period to be opened at the commencement of that operational comment period.

 Recommendation 20.6: The Working Group recommends allowing application changes to support the settling of contention sets through business combinations or other forms of joint ventures.
 In the event of such a combination or joint venture, ICANN org may require that re-evaluation is needed to ensure that the new combined venture or entity still meets the requirements of the program.
 The applicant must be responsible for additional, material costs incurred by ICANN due to re-evaluation and the application could be subject to delays.